 This year, normalised EBITDA generated by Crown Melbourne and Crown Perth, Crown's wholly owned Australian casinos, fell by 10.7%.
 The compound average normalised EBITDA growth for Crown Melbourne and Crown Perth for the five year period from 1 July 2012 to 30 June 2017 was 2.5%.
 Normalised Crown group NPAT fell by 15.5% in financial year 2017 predominantly due to the reduction in VIP program play revenue in Australia.
-The compound average normalised NPAT growth for the Crown group for the five year period from 1 July 2012 to 30 June 2017 was negative 3.7%.
+The compound average normalised NPAT growth for the Crown group for the five year period from 1 July 2012 to 30 June 2.5%.